Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q2: Create a new user named analyst using the command adduser analyst.
 Once created, look at the events generated in Splunk related to the user creation activity.
 How many events are returned as a result of user creation?**

-*At first I misunderstood this question.
+*Hint: At first I misunderstood this question.
 I thought we need to add a user to splunk.
 But, we need to add a user to splunkforwarder.
 Splunk doesn't accept the adduser command.
 This should have been my first warning.*

 *So, within splunkforwarder directory run:*

 ```bash
 adduser analyst
 # Or any name you like - fill in the requested info for the new user